energetic-it/energetic-it.github.io/_posts/2018-08-21-azure-site-recovery-replication-policy-bug.md

 New-AzureRmRecoveryServicesAsrPolicy @PolicySplat
 ```

-Looking then at both of the created Replication Policies, you can see clearly the differences.
+Looking at both of the created Replication Policies, you can see clearly the differences.

 ![asr-powershell-policy-result](/assets/images/asr-powershell-policy-result.png)